xopxe/micro_rosso_platformio/README.md

 Check the `setup()` call to see what optional parameter you can pass to it, such as the I2C channel, topic names, etc.

 Usually, the modules' setup method returns `false` if something fails. `D_print` and `D_println` are macros that print to a debug console.
-You can configure the serial debug consoles by passing build flags from your project's `platformio.ini`.
+You can configure the serial debug consoles by passing build flags from your project's `platformio.ini` as described above.
 For example:

 ```ini
 build_flags =